asonje/PAT/PAT/README.txt

 ALL_NODES          (this needs to be in a format of <hostname>:<port>; the port
-                    is expected to be the port ID of the SSH port, which is often 22) WORKER_SCRIPT_DIR  (where worker scripts will live on each worker node) MASTER_SCRIPT_DIR  (where master scripts will live on the master node) WORKER_TMP_DIR     (where workers will store temporary files on each node) MASTER_RESULTS_DIR (where results of "./pat run" will be stored on the master node)
+                    is expected to be the port ID of the SSH port, which is often 22) WORKER_SCRIPT_DIR  (where worker scripts will live on each worker node) WORKER_TMP_DIR     (where workers will store temporary files on each node)

 Next, run "./pat install" script to install PAT on all nodes.
 Be sure to run the install script on the master node.
 If you wish to collect data on the master node